Java Write to File (with Examples)

 Files.writeString(filePath, content);

 Files class is another method write() since Java 7 and it works similarly to writeString().
-The write() method can be used to write the raw data in bytes or to write the strings in lines.
+It takes a Path and a byte array as parameters.

 Path filePath = Path.of("demo.txt");